-Controlled Environment (CE) is a pilot crop insurance program that functions as an asset-based form of insurance coverage.
-It provides coverage for CE plants impacted by a disease or contamination and that are under Federal or State destruction orders.
+Controlled Environment (CE) is a pilot crop insurance program that functions as an inventory-based form of insurance coverage.
+It provides coverage for unavoidable damage to CE plants by the unknown introduction of a regulated plant disease or contamination into the CE at no fault of the CE operator resulting in a destruction order or a quarantine, when certain qualifications are met.

-• Where is CE available?
+Where is CE available?